 Kinnevik is mainly exposed to financial risks in respect of:

-- Valuation risk, in relation to negative changes in the value of the portfolio
+• Valuation risk, in relation to negative changes in the value of the portfolio

-- Liquidity and financing risk, in relation to increased cost of financing, and difficulties in refinancing maturing loans and facilities, ultimately leading to payment obligations not being met
+• Liquidity and financing risk, in relation to increased cost of financing, and difficulties in refinancing maturing loans and facilities, ultimately leading to payment obligations not being met

-- Foreign exchange rate risk, in relation to transaction and translation currency exposure
+• Foreign exchange rate risk, in relation to transaction and translation currency exposure

-- Interest rate risk, having an adverse impact on financing costs
+• Interest rate risk, having an adverse impact on financing costs

 Valuation risk

 Kinnevik is invested in both listed and unlisted investee companies where valuations can fluctuate due to a wide array of different factors.
+On 31 December 2022, 34% (52%) of Kinnevik’s Portfolio Value was invested in listed investee companies and 66% (48%) in unlisted investee companies.

 Kinnevik is a long-term shareholder and therefore has the flexibility not to have a general strategy for managing short-term fluctuations in the share prices of its listed investee companies.
-A 10% change in the prices of all listed shareholdings at 31 December 2021 would have affected the Group’s earnings and shareholders’ equity by SEK 3.5bn (9.0bn).
+A 10% change in the prices of all listed shareholdings at 31 December 2022 would have affected the Group’s earnings and shareholders’ equity by SEK 1.5bn (3.5bn).

 The value of Kinnevik’s investments in unlisted investee companies may increase or decrease due to a number of factors, of which changes in public equity markets is one.
-In the process of valuing its unlisted holdings, Kinnevik makes numerous considerations, including relative valuations of comparable publicly traded companies, operational and financial performance of the respective investee company, and valuations reflected in transactions in the respective investee company’s shares.
+In the process of valuing its unlisted holdings, Kinnevik makes numerous considerations.
+These include relative valuations of comparable publicly traded companies, operational and financial performance of the respective investee company, and valuations reflected in transactions in the respective investee company’s shares.
 Any changes in these considerations bear impact on the value of Kinnevik’s investments in unlisted investee companies.
-For the companies that are
+For the companies that are valued based on multiples an increase in the multiple by 10% on 31 December 2022 would have increased the aggregate assessed fair value by SEK 2.1bn (2.9bn).
+Similarly, a decrease in the multiple by 10% would have decreased the aggregate assessed fair value by SEK 1.9bn (2.9bn).

 Liquidity and financing risk

-Kinnevik’s liquidity and financing risk is limited considering listed securities account for a material part of Portfolio Value.
+Kinnevik’s liquidity and financing risk is limited considering its substantial net cash position and material shareholding in Tele2.
 Kinnevik relies in part on dividends received from Tele2 to finance its operations and maintain recent years’ investment momentum.
-Without dividends from Tele2, Kinnevik would rely on capital re-allocation and/or debt financing to secure the funding of its operations and maintain its targeted financial position.
+Without dividends from Tele2, Kinnevik would rely primarily on capital reallocation and/or debt financing to secure the funding of its operations and maintain its targeted financial position.

-On 31 December 2021, Kinnevik had cash and cash equivalents amounting to SEK 10,544m (7,589m) and committed but not utilized, credit facilities amounting to SEK 5,130m (6,130m).
+On 31 December 2022, Kinnevik had cash and cash equivalents amounting to SEK 13,848m (10,544m) and committed but not utilized credit facilities amounting to SEK 5,130m (5,130m).

 Financing risk covers the eventuality that Kinnevik is not be able to obtain financing, or that financing can only be obtained at considerable cost.
-Kinnevik’s financing risk is limited in consideration of its substantial net cash position, and since its operations are financed from different sources.
+As mentioned above, Kinnevik’s financing risk is limited in consideration of its substantial net cash position and material shareholding in Tele2.
 Debt financing is sourced from a number of different credit institutions with diversified maturities, and Kinnevik strives to refinance all facilities at least six months prior to maturity.
-On 31 December 2021, the
+On 31 December 2022, the total amount of committed financing was SEK 8,630m (9,840m) with an average remaining facility duration of 2.2 (2.8) years.
+For further details, please refer to Note 10 for the Group.

 Foreign exchange rate risk